 Beautiful bicolor stock certificate with paddlewheel steamer vignette and hammered embossed seal featuring a locomotive.
 This is the first document I've obtained from the Washington Territory.

 Documentary use of a negative-image patent medicine cancel that reads 'Juniper * Dean * Street * London'.
 John Juniper patented Essence of Peppermint in 1762.
 The image at the center of the cancel appears to be an amphora.
-Stamp is valued above as a single, as the pair is reconstructed and the left stamp is torn.

 One of the most beautiful stock certificates ever produced (in my opinion).